Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 The bartender set the drinks down in front of the old man.
 “One whiskey and one water.”

-“You and the boy drop your guns or I’ll put a bullet in his head right now… and get away from that door.
+“You and the boy drop your guns, or I’ll put a bullet in his head right now… and get away from that door.
 I’m headin’ out.”

-The old man threatened Frank once again.
+The old man threatened Frank again.
 “I’m tellin’ you one last time.
 Drop the gun or the boy gets a bullet.”

 “I knew you’d come for me.
 I knew you would,” cried Jessie.